nightly/pcs/README.md

 ## Layout
 - `app`: contains a CLI executable application
+- `benchmarks`: contains all the project's benchmarks
+- `data`: has some sample recipes and modelled resources#
+- `external`: 3rd party dependencies added as Git submodules
-- `src/pcs`: contains the PCS library code
+- `src/pcs`: PCS library code
-- `tests`: contains all tests & test data
+- `tests`: holds all tests & test data

 ## GraphViz visualisation support
 The labelled transition systems parsed and generated can be visualised using the GraphViz tool.